adnan-alam/adnan-alam.github.io/_posts/2017-12-9-datetime.md

 ---
 layout: post
-title: Datetime module: working date and time
+title: Datetime module: working with date and time
 ---

 Among many built-in modules in Python one module we use frequently is **datetime** module.
 So , today I’m gonna share what I’ve learned about **datetime** module and how to use it.